raspiuser1/Chimney-Fan-Booster-ESP8266-arduino-controlled/README.md

 - 1pcs 200mm computer fan, 12 volt
 - ESP8266 arduino board
 - a power supply, in my case an ATC power supply
+When connected to the WiFi you can control the fans with a slider at the ip address of the webserver, standard the fans will turn on when the temperature is over 30 degrees

 ## Scematic
 All the fans are connected in paralell, you can cut the tach wire